When I bought my first DSLR, I read the manual from cover to cover. I used to carry it with me whenever I was out taking photos.

 Waiting for the weather is when you want your scene to have very specific conditions before you take a photo.

-In reality, you can’t rely on the weather, and you would do much better if you learned to adapt to the weather you have.
+In reality, you can’t rely on the weather.
+You would do much better if you learned to adapt to the conditions you have.

 3. Only Ever Shooting From Eye-Level